Pipeline Overview

 • Using a combination of bioinformatics and experimental methods, allowing rapid and accurate identification of small molecule binding sites.

-• Using a combination of many modern methods to discover new molecules with therapeutic potential that interact directly with mRNA.
-In the RNA platform, we have successfully applied methods for modeling the structures of biological molecules and their complexes, traditional medicinal chemistry technologies, distinct procedures for screening and optimizing the structures of hits and leading compounds, as well as a wide range of approaches to evaluate the activity of compounds in vitro and in vivo
+• Using a combination of methods to discover new molecules with therapeutic potential that interact directly with mRNA.
+In the RNA platform, we have successfully applied methods for modeling the structures of biological molecules and their complexes, traditional medicinal chemistry technologies, distinct procedures for screening and optimizing the structures of hits and leading compounds, as well as a wide range of approaches to evaluate the activity of compounds in vitro and in vivo.

 Deubiquitinase Platform

-USP7 Inhibitor Program
+USP7 Inhibitor Program – suspended

-Molecure is developing inhibitors of selective and oral inhibitor of ubiquitin specific protease 7(USP7), whose high expression is seen to be aberrant in a number of tumor indications, promoting oncogenesis.
-In our studies, we have shown that in cancer USP7 regulates the level of many proteins involved in the immune response, hence inhibition of USP7 activity leads to the activation of T cells and the stimulation of the immune system to act against cancer cells.
+Molecure is developing inhibitors of selective inhibitors of ubiquitin specific protease 7 (USP7), whose high expression is seen to be aberrant in a number of tumor indications, promoting oncogenesis.
+In our studies, we have shown that in cancer USP7 regulates not only the level of proteins crucial for cancer cell proliferation, but also the proteins involved in the immune response, hence inhibition of USP7 activity leads to the activation of T cells and the stimulation of the immune system to act against cancer cells.

-USP21 Inhibitors Program – Program suspended
+USP21 Inhibitors Program

 The USP21 inhibitor program is based on the experience built by Molecure and naturally expands the pool of therapeutic targets from the family of enzymes – ubiquitin-specific proteases (USP).
 The results obtained so far by Molecure’s scientists confirm that the lack of USP21 in cancer cells slows down their proliferation and migration, and also regulates the level of key proteins involved in oncogenesis, which have been considered “undruggable targets” for years.
 USP21 plays an important role in the modulation of cancer cell metabolism by affecting mitochondrial function.
 This project is currently at the hit-to-lead stage and focuses on optimizing the identified molecules in terms of their activity, selectivity and pharmacological profile.

-YKL-40 Program
+YKL-40 Program – suspended

 YKL-40 which belongs to the chitinase-like proteins (CLPs) family, is a secreted protein with homologies to chitinases but devoid of catalytic function.
 High levels of YKL-40 are linked to poor prognosis, progression and the severity of various inflammatory disorders and numerous types of cancer.
-The protein is produced and secreted by immune cells (especially macrophages, neutrophils) and various structural cells like fibroblasts, smooth muscle, epithelial, endothelial and also cancer cells.

 Publications